hybridsjs/hybrids/docs/component-model/structure.md

 },
 ```

-## Attributes
+#### Attributes

-Properties use the corresponding dashed-cased attribute for the initial value when the custom element is connected for the very first time (expect read-only computed properties).
+Writable properties use the corresponding dashed-cased attribute for the initial value when the custom element is being created.
 Use the attributes only to define static values in the templates or the document, as the attribute changes are not being watched, and setting the attribute does not update the property.

 Use static values in the templates: